gijswijs/boilerplate-paper/ifip-sec/slides/slides.md

 ::: notes

-– Balance security: participants don’t run the risk of losing coins to a malevolent adversary.
+– Balance security: participants shouldn't run the risk of losing their coins.
-– Serializability: executions of a PCN are serializable as understood in concurrency control of transaction processing.
-All transactions that are concurrently processed are assumed to be correct by themselves (no dependencies exist between them), so *any* serial execution of these transactions is legitimate.
-Serializability states that if you can convert a schedule of execution of transactions into a any serial schedule of execution of those same transactions, resulting in an equivalent system state, is correct.
+– Serializability: Transactions that are executed concurrently shouldn't leave the system in a conflicting state.
+Another way of looking at this is to say that the Lightning Network should not reintroduce the double spending problem that the Bitcoin Network so elegantly solved.
-– (Off-path) value privacy: malicious participants in the network cannot learn information about payments they aren’t part of.
+– (Off-path) value privacy: Nodes should not learn information about payments they are not part of.
-– (On-path) relationship anonymity: given at least on honest inter- mediary, corrupted intermediaries cannot determine the sender and the receiver of a transaction better than just by guessing.
+– (On-path) relationship anonymity: Nodes in a multi-hop payment path cannot determine the sender and receiver of a transaction.

 :::